rvcgit/dzen2bar/README.md

 * added mpd playlist window popup in the fav menu. for those who use mpd
 # clone repo OR download & extract zip
 * move contents of "bin" folder to $HOME/.bin folder; make all files executable; give sym link to dzenbar in your PATH [$HOME/.local/bin OR $HOME/bin OR /usr/local/bin]
-* PATH=$HOME/.bin:$PATH && export PATH [run this to set PATH with $HOME/.bin
+* PATH=$HOME/.bin:$PATH && export PATH [ do this if $HOME/.bin is not in your $PATH ]
 * move contents of the "conkys" folder to $HOME/.conky/
 * check and edit openweather & local-weather scripts for location settings
 * check dzensysinfo.sh to edit device path in the script [sdXY]
 * edit dzen2rofifavmenu to set your fav programs
 * WORKSPACES are configured upto 5; FYI
-* ACTIVE WORKSPACE / WINDOWLIST popup will not show in non EWMH WM like dwm / xmonad; though clickable shift will be possible
+* ACTIVE WORKSPACE / WINDOWLIST popup will not show in non EWMH WM like xmonad; though clickable shift will be possible
 * for clickable workspace; i have used xdotoo key Super+{1/2/3/4/5}; edit if its different for you

 * finally after all ~/.bin/ files been made executable and openweather configured script; simple run dzenbar!